 Protecting Against Investment Scams on the Internet

-Small business decision makers are always on the lookout for ways to increase their earnings, sometimes through new investment opportunities.
-One way to find these opportunities is through the Internet.
-It's a convenient way to communicate with investment sources and investigate investment opportunities, but it has also become a popular place for thieves and scam artists to find victims.
+While the internet is a convenient platform to communicate with investment sources and investigate opportunities, it remains a popular place for thieves and scam artists to find victims:

 - Emails promoting investment ideas can be sent to millions of people very cheaply instead of cold calling over the phone or using regular mail.